LyonParapente/EventOrganizer/README.md

 I'm using [gulp.js](https://gulpjs.com/) to "compile" the front.

 Just execute: `gulp`

+If you want a webserver with live reload: `gulp serve`
 and your browser should open http://localhost:3000/calendar.html

 There is a default task (see `gulpfile.js`) which launch a small http server on port 3000.